(Z24.1) Need for immunization against arthropod-borne viral encephalitis

 How does a doctor diagnose

-• Obtain a detailed medical history and physical examination.
+• Obtain a complete medical history and perform a physical exam to identify potential symptoms.

 Treatment and Medical Assistance